 Electoral law commission and government proposal

 The coalition of the SPD, the Greens and the FDP had set up a commission to reform federal electoral law and modernise parliamentary work.
 This commission met several times between 7 April and 2 December 2022.
 The commission dealt with the goal of equal representation of women and men in parliament and discussed the legal framework.
 The commission also examined proposals for bundling election dates, extending the legislative period to five years and limiting the term of office of the Federal Chancellor.
-The commission's final report is due on 20 April 2023.
+The commission's final report was handed over to Bundestag President Bärbel Bas on 12 May 2023.

 Irrespective of this, the Bundestag passed a reform of the electoral law on 17 March 2023 with the votes of the SPD, the Greens and the FDP.
 The aim of the three parties is to significantly reduce the number of MPs.
 Originally, they had sought a reduction from the current 736 to 598 MPs.
 Now they plan to reduce the number of seats to 630.